top of page

 Division of property

 After separation, married spouses are entitled to an equal split in the difference of their Net Family Property.
 This is called Equalization.
 The Family Law Act, R.S.O.
 1990, c.
 F.3 allows for certain deductions and exclusions from equalization, including pre marriage assets and inheritance.
-In short marriages or where a spouse has recklessly dissipated assets or incurred debts, the Court may allow an unequal division of property to avoid an unconscionable outcome.
+In short marriages or where a spouse has recklessly dissipated assets or incurred debts, the Court may allow for unequal property division to avoid an unconscionable outcome.

 Tort of Family Violence - Damages